Shelley Rudman: Later career

-Based on end of season FIBT rankings.
+In December 2012, Rudman won the 2012-13 World Cup event in Winterberg.
+The following February, she became the first British woman to win the world skeleton championship, after finishing 0.57 seconds ahead of runner-up Noelle Pikus-Pace in St Moritz.

+At the 2014 Winter Olympics, Rudman finished in 16th position.
+In September 2014, she announced that she would miss the forthcoming skeleton season as she was expecting her second child.
+A year later, she announced that she would also miss the 2015-16 World Cup season as she was extending her maternity leave.

 Personal life

-Rudman is married to fellow British skeleton competitor Kristan Bromley, with whom she has two daughters, Ella Rudman-Bromley born in October 2007, and Sofia Rudman-Bromley in January 2015.
+Rudman is married to fellow British skeleton competitor Kristan Bromley, with whom she has two daughters, born in October 2007, and January 2015.

 In February 2016, Rudman was nominated to be an International Olympic Committee Athlete Role Model for the Winter Youth Olympics in Lillehammer, Norway.

-In 2017, Rudman set up a fitness gym business in her home county of Wiltshire.
+In 2017, she set up a fitness gym business in her home county of Wiltshire.
 Rudman is a trustee and ambassador of Wiltshire and Bath Air Ambulance Charity.